isaul32/ckeditor5-math/README.md

 		forceOutputType: false, // forces output to use outputType
 		enablePreview: true, // Enable preview view
 		previewClassName: [], // Class names to add to previews
-		popupClassName: [] // Class names to add to math popup balloon }
+		popupClassName: [], // Class names to add to math popup balloon
+		katexRenderOptions: {}  // KaTeX only options for katex.render(ToString)
+	}
 }
 ```